fbpx

 Why should I recycle my paint cans?

-After you bring a empty paint can to a recycling location, it’s compressed and sent to a metal or plastic recycling facility to be repurposed into new products or used in energy recovery.
+After you bring an empty paint can to a recycling location, it’s compressed and sent to a metal or plastic recycling facility to be repurposed into new products or used in energy recovery.
 This is more eco-friendly than extracting new resources from the earth, transporting them, and processing them to create these items.

 To learn more about our paint recycling process—including empty containers—check out our “How is your leftover paint recycled?” blog post.